ridale/sonoffpy/README.md

 ```

 ## load program
+**NOTE** This code is currently a Work In Progress and it is likely that it does not yet work.

-We can load a program that is run at startup by loading a file called main.py
+We can load a program that is run at startup by loading the main.py and config.py files to the sonoff using the webrepl upload buttons.